 Admire the art that oozes from every direction when you take advantage of the galleries, museums, and murals open for you to view at no charge.
 Get into how it’s made with a stop at the Martin Guitar Factory & Museum or the Mack Trucks Museum.
 Take advantage of the free art galleries sometimes offered by area colleges and universities.
-Art comes alive at the Allentown Art Museum and Kemerer Museum of Decorative Arts, offering free admission on Sundays.
+Art comes alive at the Allentown Art Museum which is free everyday and the Kemerer Museum of Decorative Arts, offering free admission on Sundays.

 Free Farmers Markets and Window Shopping

 Open-air farmers’ markets bring out the best of Lehigh Valley’s agriculture.
 Fresh, local produce is offered weekly on main streets across several of our cities and boroughs, including the long-standing Easton Farmers’ Market which was established in 1752.
 If you’re looking for something old and vintage, try Weil Antique Center.
 If you’re looking for something new, stop by the Lehigh Valley Mall or Promenade Shops at Saucon Valley.
 A stroll down any one of our main streets also offer unique shopping experiences and things you’ll only find here.